kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 Upon upgrade of the EndpointSlice controller (within kube-controller-manager) and kube-proxy:
-* If a Service had both annotation `service.kubernetes.io/topology-mode` and field `routingPreference`, then the annotation will take precedence and the field will be ignored.
+* If a Service had both annotation `service.kubernetes.io/topology-mode` and field `trafficDistribution`, then the annotation will take precedence and the field will be ignored.
-* If a Service only had the annotation `service.kubernetes.io/topology-mode`, then field `routingPreference`'s value will be assumed to be `Default` and the behaviour will be the same as above with the annotation taking precedence.
+* If a Service only had the annotation `service.kubernetes.io/topology-mode`, then field `trafficDistribution` was absent, then behaviour will be the same as above with the annotation taking precedence.

-Upon downgrade of EndpointSlice controller (within kube-controller-manager) and kube-proxy, the `routingPreference` will simply not be considered in any decisions.
+Upon downgrade of EndpointSlice controller (within kube-controller-manager) and kube-proxy, the `trafficDistribution` will simply not be considered in any decisions.

 ### Version Skew Strategy